 CVWD produces water locally from 35 wells located on 22 individual sites.
 Historically, the District has had as many as 50 wells.
 These wells are in fractured rock aquifers typical of the mountain region, so they are dependent on and responsive to annual precipitation.
 When local well production is not sufficient to meet local demand, CVWD purchases supplemental water supply from CLAWA, which is a SWP Contractor and the water wholesaler to the San Bernardino Mountains area.
 CVWD has eight connections to the CLAWA water system; so, depending on their location, customers may receive a mixture of well water and imported water, just well water or just imported water.
 Based on average well production and purchased water from the past 20 years, approximately half of the District’s annual supply has come from wells and the remainder from purchased imported water.

 Imported water purchased from CLAWA makes up a considerable proportion of the total water supply during years of extreme drought.
 For example, in 1990 CVWD purchased more than 84 percent of its total annual water supply from CLAWA.
 On the other hand, several times over the past 20 years local CVWD wells have been able to meet nearly 80 percent of annual customer demands.
 This is due in part to CVWD adding several wells from 1994 through 2004.
-In CY 2025, which was considered a a below-average rainfall year (70 percent of average in the past 20 years), CVWD wells provided 66 percent of the total, while supplies purchased from CLAWA made up 34 percent of the total water supply.
+In CY 2025, which was considered a below-average rainfall year (70 percent of average in the past 20 years), CVWD wells provided 66 percent of the total, while supplies purchased from CLAWA made up 34 percent of the total water supply.

 This Plan considers both statewide and local drought conditions and the potential effects of climate change on water supplies and demands because of the District’s reliance on local sources of water and imported water.